hbprosper/treestream/README.md

 treestream
 =======
 A simple interface to Root files containing simple trees.
+We recommend that you create a directory called __external__ in your home directory, as shown below to contain all external packages, and install __treestream__ in that directory.
+You must define the *environment*  variable __EXTERNAL__, which must point to the directory in which  __treestream__ has been installed.
+Assuming you have installed this package in __external__ as recommended, do

+	export EXTERNAL=$HOME/external

+You may wish to add this command to your __.bash_profile__, which is a hidden file in your home directory.
+The above command is given for a bash shell.

 INSTALLATION